jcmcdavid/GetCleanData-II--CourseProject/CodeBook.md

 The tidy data set is Signals4.

-## Data - master data set ("master","master2")
+## Data - master data set ("master","master3")
   Measurement units of data
-     "t" prefix idicates time domain signal at constant rate of 50 Hz "f" prefix indicates frequency domain signals
+     "t" prefix indicates time domain signal at constant rate of 50 Hz "f" prefix indicates frequency domain signals
      >> the data are normalized from raw data and bounded by [-1,1] so the data in the datasets used for this analysis is dimensionless
 There are 81 columns:  "Subject ID", "Activity Label", and 79 feature variables.
 Subject ID - subject # (1-30)
 Activity Label - label of activity code performed (six identifiers, see text above) The 79 features are listed below.
 The descriptions are coded by what the measurement is for.
-I will describe how to decode the feature labels rather than repeating similar language for all 66. mean() - mean value of the signal std() - standard deviation of the signal meanFreq() - mean frequency of the signal
+I will describe how to decode the feature labels rather than repeating similar language for all 79. mean() - mean value of the signal std() - standard deviation of the signal meanFreq() - mean frequency of the signal